2 FAM 600

 (5) Encourages the coordination and improvement of curricula among Department-assisted overseas schools to minimize dislocation of or loss of credits for students who transfer to or between such schools.

-(6) Encourages these schools to set tuition fees at a level adequate to finance the usual recurring costs of high-quality educational programs found normally in the United States (adequate teachers' salaries, educational materials, and rent and maintenance of school buildings); and
+(6) Encourages these schools to set tuition fees at a level adequate to finance the usual recurring costs of high-quality educational programs as are ordinarily provided without charge by the public schools in the United States (adequate teachers' salaries, educational materials, and rent and maintenance of school buildings); and

 (7) Normally limits assistance to one school per post; however, A/OPR/OS may assist more than one school at post when any of these conditions exist:

-(a) A school, not assisted, can demonstrate that a majority of dependents of U.S. citizens under Chief of Mission authority carrying out programs of the U.S. Government in foreign countries attend the school.
+(a) A school, not assisted, can demonstrate that most dependents of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school is located attend the school.

-(b) The school that the Department usually assists is overcrowded and can no longer admit dependents of U.S. citizens under Chief of Mission authority carrying out programs of the U.S Government; and
+(b) The school that the Department usually assists is overcrowded and can no longer admit dependents of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school is located ; and

 2 FAM 611.1-2 Purposes of Assistance